Description And Comments

 What distinguishes Kali River Rapids from other theme-park raft rides is Disney's trademark attention to visual detail.
 Where many raft rides essentially plunge down a concrete ditch, Kali River Rapids flows through a dense rain forest and past waterfalls, temple ruins, and bamboo thickets, emerging into a cleared area where greedy loggers have ravaged the forest, and finally drifting back under the tropical canopy as the river cycles back to Anandapur.
 Along the way, your raft runs a gauntlet of raging cataracts, logjams, and other dangers.

-Disney has done a great job with the visuals on this attraction.
 The queuing area, which winds through an ancient Southeast Asian temple, is one of the most striking and visually interesting settings of any Disney attraction.
 And though the sights on the raft trip itself are also first-class, the attraction is marginal in two important respects.
 First, it's only about three and a half minutes on the water, and second, well - it's a weenie ride.
 Sure, you get wet, but otherwise the drops and rapids are not all that exciting, as this Kansas family points out:

 It was boiling hot, so we were happy about the prospect of being drenched.
 We couldn't believe how short and dull the ride was, even with the lush landscaping.
 At the end, we all looked at each other and said, "Is that IT?!"
 We couldn't believe we had stood in line, sweating half to death, for 75 minutes just for that.

 And how wet do you get?
 A reader from Plymouth, Michigan, has the answer: